falcosecurity/falco-website/content/en/blog/extend-falco-inputs-with-a-plugin-the-basics.md

 # What are Plugins?

-Before starting, you should take look at these posts to know more about what Plugins are, what they can do and what concept are behind:
+Before starting, you should take look at these posts to know more about what Plugins are, what they can do and what concepts are behind them:

 * [Falco Plugins Early Access](https://falco.org/blog/falco-plugins-early-access/)
 * [Falco 0.31.0 a.k.a. "the Gyrfalcon"](https://falco.org/blog/falco-0-31-0/)
 * [Announcing Plugins and Cloud Security with Falco](https://falco.org/blog/falco-announcing-plugins/)

 # Developers Guide

-This post has not for purpose to replace the official documentation, it's a step by step example to get you know minimal requirements for having a running plugin.
-For details, please read the [developers guide](https://deploy-preview-493--falcosecurity.netlify.app/docs/plugins/developers_guide).
+This post has not for the purpose to replace the official documentation, it's a step-by-step example to get you to know minimal requirements for having a running plugin.
+For details, please read the [developers guide](https://falco.org/docs/plugins/developers-guide/).

 # Our plugin

-For this example, we'll create a plugin for [`docker events`](https://docs.docker.com/engine/reference/commandline/events/) from a locale `docker daemon`, this a basic example of an `event stream` with a basic format and without specific authentication.
+For this example, we'll create a plugin for [`docker events`](https://docs.docker.com/engine/reference/commandline/events/) from a local `docker daemon`.
+It is a basic example of an `event stream` with a basic format and without specific authentication.

 See an example of events we'll be able to gather and apply `Falco` rules over:
 ```